 We are not in competition with the masculine.
 We merely wish to contribute the feminine with the same level of dedication and credentials as the masculine receives.
 Above all, we focus on artistically challenging and exciting theatrical work.
 We seek to take risks.
 Big risks.
 To plunge boldly into the unknown and offer our audiences work that explores both itself and the human condition in an honest and fearless manner.

-The Maggie Tree has produced five new scripts (by Beth Graham, Trevor Schmidt, Belinda Cornish, Jill Connell, and The Maggie Tree Collective – Kristi Hansen, Vanessa Sabourin, Jill Connell, and Amber Borotsik), won four Sterling awards for Outstanding Independent Production (Category E, HROSES: An Affront to Reason, A Life in the Day, and Folie à Deux), was nominated for three others (The Supine Cobbler, Age of Arousal, and Shatter), and boasts other Sterling awards and nominations for the work by individual artists involved: Outstanding New Work (Beth Graham A Life in the Day, Jill Connell Hroses: An Affront to Reason, Belinda Cornish Category E), Outstanding Direction (Sandra M. Nicholls Folie à Deux), Outstanding Performance by an Actress (Vanessa Sabourin Folie à Deux, Shannon Blanchet Shatter, Sandra M. Nicholls Shatter, Gianna Vacirca Blood: A Scientific Romance), Outstanding Performance by an Actress in a Supporting Role (Jenna Dykes-Busby Category E, Louise Lambert Category E, Jayce McKenzie The Supine Cobbler), Outstanding Choreography (Amber Borotsik Hroses: An Affront to Reason), Outstanding Sound Design (Aaron Macri Hroses: An Affront to Reason, and Monstrosities), Outstanding Multi-Media Design (T. Erin Gruber Monstrosities) and Outstanding Set Design (Tessa Stamp Hroses: An Affront to Reason).
+The Maggie Tree has produced five new scripts (by Beth Graham, Trevor Schmidt, Belinda Cornish, Jill Connell, and The Maggie Tree Collective – Kristi Hansen, Vanessa Sabourin, Jill Connell, and Amber Borotsik), won four Sterling awards for Outstanding Independent Production (Category E, HROSES: An Affront to Reason, A Life in the Day, and Folie à Deux), was nominated for five others (Blood: A Scientific Romance, 9 Parts of Desire, The Supine Cobbler, Age of Arousal, and Shatter), and boasts other Sterling awards and nominations for the work by individual artists involved: Outstanding New Work (Beth Graham A Life in the Day, Jill Connell Hroses: An Affront to Reason, Belinda Cornish Category E), Outstanding Direction (Sandra M. Nicholls Folie à Deux), Outstanding Performance by an Actress (Vanessa Sabourin Folie à Deux, Shannon Blanchet Shatter, Sandra M. Nicholls Shatter, Gianna Vacirca Blood: A Scientific Romance), Outstanding Performance by an Actress in a Supporting Role (Jenna Dykes-Busby Category E, Louise Lambert Category E, Jayce McKenzie The Supine Cobbler), Outstanding Choreography (Amber Borotsik Hroses: An Affront to Reason), Outstanding Sound Design (Aaron Macri Hroses: An Affront to Reason, and Monstrosities), Outstanding Multi-Media Design (T. Erin Gruber Monstrosities) and Outstanding Set Design (Tessa Stamp Hroses: An Affront to Reason).

 Read more about The Maggie Tree productions on our Productions page.

 Kristi Hansen is a graduate of the University of Alberta’s BFA Acting program (2004), and of the Grant MacEwan Theatre Arts Program (2001).
-Theatre credits as an actor include pool (no water) (Studio Theatre); The Sound of Music (National Arts Centre), Little Elephants (Shadow Theatre); Apocalypse Prairie and Absolute Blue (Azimuth Theatre); L’Homme de la Mancha and Grace et Gloria (l’Unithéâtre); Saying Sorry is Not Enough (Tall Tree Theatre/Azimuth Theatre); The Jazz Mother, Pith!, The Scent of Compulsion and The Ambassador’s Wives (Teatro la Quindicina); Or, [sic] and Dying City (Trunk Theatre); Age of Arousal, Hroses: An Affront to Reason, Folie à Deux and Hunger Striking (The Maggie Tree); Grumplestock’s (Surreal SoReal Theatre); One (Ghost River Theatre/REDtoBLUE Performance); The 25th Annual Putnam County Spelling Bee and Dirty Rotten Scoundrels (Mayfield Dinner Theatre); June Moon and Rhinoceros (Media Room); Anime (Lucid Productions); A Midsummer Night’s Dream, King Lear, Romeo and Juliet and Love’s Labour’s Lost (Free Will Players); Are We There Yet?
+Theatre credits as an actor include The Invisible: Agents of Ungentlemanly Warfare (Catalyst Theatre), Mr. Burns: A post-electric play (Blarney Productions/You Are Here Theatre), Silver Arrow: The Untold Story of Robin Hood, and A Christmas Carol (Citadel Theatre), pool (no water) (Studio Theatre); The Sound of Music (National Arts Centre), Little Elephants (Shadow Theatre); The Snow Queen, Apocalypse Prairie and Absolute Blue (Azimuth Theatre); L’Homme de la Mancha and Grace et Gloria (l’Unithéâtre); Saying Sorry is Not Enough (Tall Tree Theatre/Azimuth Theatre); The Bad Seed, The Jazz Mother, Pith!, The Scent of Compulsion and The Ambassador’s Wives (Teatro la Quindicina); Or, [sic] and Dying City (Trunk Theatre); The Supine Cobbler, Monstrosities, Age of Arousal, Hroses: An Affront to Reason, Folie à Deux and Hunger Striking (The Maggie Tree); Grumplestock’s (Surreal SoReal Theatre); One (Ghost River Theatre/REDtoBLUE Performance); The 25th Annual Putnam County Spelling Bee and Dirty Rotten Scoundrels (Mayfield Dinner Theatre); Comedy of Errors, Hamlet, A Midsummer Night’s Dream, King Lear, Romeo and Juliet and Love’s Labour’s Lost (Free Will Players); Are We There Yet?
 (Concrete Theatre); and Woody (One-Legged Productions).
 Directing credits include Confessions of a Sex Worker (Red Umbrella Productions), Shatter (The Maggie Tree, co-directed with Vanessa Sabourin); and Work Plays (The Alberta Workers’ Health Centre).
 Dramaturge credits include A Life in the Day by Beth Graham.
 Kristi is a Sterling Award winning actor and producer.
-She is currently the President of the Board of Directors of Azimuth Theatre, and an Artistic Associate with Teatro la Quindicina.
+She is the co-Artistic Producer of Azimuth Theatre and an Artistic Associate with Teatro la Quindicina.